illusion12321/orchestrate-php/README.md

 ## Postscript

 This client is actively maintained.
-I am using to develop the next version of [typo/graphic posters](https://www.typographicposters.com) and should be using in more projects at work.
+I am using to develop the next version of [typo/graphic posters](https://www.typographicposters.com) and more projects at work.

-That project is on [Phalcon](http://phalconphp.com/en/) so any heads up into creating a proper ODM for Orchestrate are appreciated.